xuqiongkai/xuqiongkai.github.io/teach.md

     + Co-lectured with Alexsandar Antic
     + Preparing course material for two new sections, Machine Learning for NLP and NLP in Practice.

-## Tutor
+### Before 2020
++ **Tutor for multiple CS courses**
-+ ANU: Software Construction, Data Mining, Document Analysis
+    + @ANU: Software Construction, Data Mining, Document Analysis.
-+ SJTU: Natural Language Processing, Introduction to Python, Practical Course of Database Management System.
+    + @SJTU: Natural Language Processing, Introduction to Python, Practical Course of Database Management System.